‘Brother vs. Brother’ Star Jonathan Silver Scott Is In ‘No Rush’ To Get Married

 Jonathan Silver Scott, who recently called it quits with his longtime girlfriend, said that he was “happy” where he was in life, and his career, and he wasn’t interested in pursuing something disingenuous.

-Scott also said that there was “no way in hell” that he’d be interested in trying a dating app; rather, he preferred to let love come to him, like Drew did with Linda.
+Scott also said that there was “no way in he**” that he’d be interested in trying a dating app; rather, he preferred to let love come to him like Drew did with Linda.

 He said that he was happy to watch “his best friend” Drew marry a woman like Linda that was so perfect for him, and he preferred to enjoy the focus on their wedding rather than on his dating life, or lack thereof.

 Part of the reason Jonathan Silver Scott may be hesitant to get married again is because he’d been married once before — and while his first marriage didn’t last long, he admitted that the demise of this marriage led him down a dark spiral of depression.
-He, in fact, was in a very dark spiral for a long time, and credited his family with seeing him out of the dark times.
+He, in fact, was in a very dark spiral for a long time and credited his family with seeing him out of the dark times.

 Meanwhile, back on the television front, both brothers said that they were “in it to win it” for this season of Brother vs. Brother.